Stone v. Graham: Dissent

 Justice Rehnquist argued in his dissent that the statute did not violate the First Amendment because there was a legitimate secular purpose to the Ten Commandments' posting.
 He wrote, "the Ten Commandments have had a significant impact on the development of secular legal codes of the Western World," which he qualified as a secular purpose.
 Rehnquist's dissent also argued that something's relation to religion does not automatically cause it to "respect an establishment of religion."

 Rehnquist agreed with the framework proposed by the majority, but thought the Kentucky statute had a secular purpose.
 That "the asserted secular purpose may overlap with what some may see as a religious objective does not render it unconstitutional", he wrote.
 The Court argued that since the Commandments are a "sacred text" and not taught in the context of history classes, their mandatory posting is unconstitutional.
 Rehnquist argued that the Commandments "had a significant impact on the development of secular legal codes of the Western World."
-His dissent contended that since religion has "been closely identified with our history and government … one can hardly respect the system of education that would leave the student wholly ignorant of the currents of religious thought."
+His dissent contended that since religion has "been closely identified with our history and government ... one can hardly respect the system of education that would leave the student wholly ignorant of the currents of religious thought."

+Aftermath

+In 2023, Texas Republican politician Phil King introduced SB 1515 of the 88th Session of the Texas Senate, which would require that the Ten Commandments be displayed in every classroom of every public school in Texas.
+The bill eventually lapsed in the State House when the session closed without voting it.

+On June 19, 2024, Louisiana Governor Jeff Landry signed a bill into law that makes Louisiana the first state to mandate the Ten Commandments in every public school classroom, in a challenge to Stone.
+Hours after its signing, four civil liberties groups filed challenges against the law.
+On November 12, 2024, the law was blocked by U.S. District Court Judge John W. deGravelles who declared it "unconstitutional on its face."
+Louisiana Attorney General, Liz Murrill immediately announced an appeal.
+On November 15, the United States Court of Appeals for the Fifth Circuit granted an emergency stay motion from the Louisiana state, limiting the ruling to the five parishes whose school boards were named as defendants in the case.

+On June 21, 2024, The Lieutenant Governor of Texas, Dan Patrick, stated that he would pass a similar bill requiring the Ten Commandments in schools in the next legislative session, known as Senate Bill 1515.
+He criticized Speaker of the Texas House of Representatives Dade Phelan for failing to put the bill to a vote on the floor in the last legislative session on Twitter.
+It was later passed in 2025 as Texas Senate Bill 10.

+On January 28 2025, The South Dakota Senate voted for a bill requiring public schools to display the Ten Commandments in every classroom.
+The bill goes to state House of Representatives.

+In Arkansas, a Ten Commandments law was signed into law by Governor Sarah Huckabee Sanders on April 14, 2025.